shawntabrizi/rust-and-polkadot-workshop/polkadot/collectables/config.md

 To do this, this we use a few different tools:

-* `Currency`: A trait that describes an interface to access and manipulate user balances.
+* `Fungible`: A trait that describes an interface to access and manipulate user balances.
 Also gives you access to the `Balance` type.
 * `Get<u32>`: A trait which simply fetches a `u32` value, allowing the user to configure the `MaxKittiesOwned`.
 * `Randomness`: A trait which describes an interface to access an on-chain random value.